thacherT1D/webdevstuff/CSS/Intro_To_CSS.desc.md

 </html>
 ```

-Let's use the `style` attribute to make give that div a width of 200px, a height of 200px, and a red background.
+Let's use the `style` attribute to give that div a width of 200px, a height of 200px, and a red background.
 Inside the `body` tag, change the div so that it looks like this:

 ```html
 <div style="width: 200px; height: 200px; background-color: red;">Here's my first div!</div>
 ```

-`width`, `value`, `background-color`, are all called _properties_.
+`width`, `value`, and `background-color` are all called _properties_.
 Their corresponding values (200px, 200px, and red) are, conveniently enough, called _values_.

 Using inline styles is a bad practice, for a couple of reasons.
-For one, you're cluttering up your HTML, and mixing content from styling.
+First off, you're cluttering up your HTML by mixing in styling syntax.
 Second, it's hard to keep your code DRY if you use inline style.
-If you wanted to add a second div with the same styling, you'd need to duplicate all that styling code.
-For example, let's add a second div to our html file:
+If you wanted to add a second div with the same styling, you'd need to duplicate all that styling code:

 ```html
 <!DOCTYPE html>